Jump the navigation

 Transcripts

-Final transcripts will not be available after grade processing begins at the end of the Spring semester and for about three weeks following Commencement.
+Final transcripts will not be available after grade processing begins at the end of the Spring semester and for about two to three weeks following Commencement.
 You may order transcripts online and select ‘Send transcript after grades for this term have been recorded.’
 These will then be mailed out at the earliest possible opportunity.

 Winter break is a busy time for transcripts, so please be sure you order well ahead of time for graduate school or other applications.
 Again, transcripts cannot be issued until all grade processing for Fall courses has been completed.